 This program is available is South Australia.

-Young people have a wide range of strengths and experiences that are not currently being utilised in State disaster resilience and recovery planning.
+Young people have a wide range of strengths and experiences that are not currently being used in State disaster resilience and recovery planning.
 At the same time, young people are particularly at risk to emergencies and benefit from support to develop their ability to cope with them.